Title IX of the Education Amendments of 1972 (“Title IX”) defines and ensures sex and gender equity in education.

 - Promotes equal access to higher education, math and science fields, technology, and vocational education

 Title IX resonates with the principles and mission of Bates College, which strives to ensure equity, access and inclusion.
 Title IX applies to all employees (administrators, faculty, staff), not just students, at the college.
-For more information, contact the college’s Title IX Coordinator:
+For more information, contact the college’s Title IX Officer:

 Heather L. Lindkvist